gbouras13/coatofarms/README.md

 # Usage

-First, you need to specify a species and an output directory to install the default Emu database.
+First, you need to specify a species and an output directory to download the default Emu database with `coatofarms download`.

 ```
-coatofarms install --directory EmuDatabase
+coatofarms download --directory EmuDatabase
 ```

-After that has finished, run the pipeline, specifying the minimum detectable abundance and reference directory:
+After that has finished, run the pipeline with `coatofarms run`, specifying the minimum detectable abundance and reference directory:

 ```
 coatofarms run --input <input.csv> --output <output_dir> --threads <threads> --abundance <min abundance of species for Emu> --directory EmuDatabase
 ```

-I would highly highly recommend running hybracter using a Snakemake profile.
+I would highly highly recommend running `coatofarms` using a Snakemake profile.
 Please see this blog [post](https://fame.flinders.edu.au/blog/2021/08/02/snakemake-profiles-updated) for more details.
 I have included an example slurm profile in the profile directory, but check out this [link](https://github.com/Snakemake-Profiles) for more detail on other HPC job scheduler profiles.

 ```
 coatofarms run --input <input.csv> --output <output_dir> --threads <threads>   --directory EmuDatabase  --profile profiles/coatofarms